 Can pets eat Pine Cone?

-Pine cones are woody seed structures from pine trees, commonly found in yards, parks, and forest paths and used in seasonal decorations.
-They are hard, fibrous, and not edible for pets.
-Pine cones often appear alongside needles and sap residue.
+Prevent access to pine cones, loose needles, and decorated cone displays.
+Cone scales and needle fragments can injure the mouth and create choking or obstruction hazards if swallowed.
+Pine cones are woody seed structures from pine trees, found in yards, parks, and forest paths and used in seasonal decorations.
+Hard, fibrous, and not edible.
 Decorative displays, wreaths, and holiday baskets can place cones at nose level indoors.
-Outdoor cones may be damp, moldy, or coated with soil and sap.
-These factors can increase irritation risk if chewed.
-Cone scales and needle fragments may injure the mouth and can create choking or obstruction hazards if swallowed.
-Tree water and pine oils around holiday setups may add stomach irritation risk.
-Cleanup and supervision are important in cone-heavy areas.
-Pets that crack cones into pieces may swallow fragments without obvious immediate signs, so persistent gagging or vomiting after chewing should be taken seriously and evaluated promptly by a veterinarian.
-For pets, prevent access to pine cones, loose needles, and decorated cone displays both indoors and outdoors.
-Scented craft cones may include oils, glitter, or glue that add irritation.
+Outdoor cones may be damp, moldy, or coated with sap.
+Scented craft cones may include oils, glitter, or glue.
+Tree water and pine oils around holiday setups add stomach irritation risk.
+Pets that crack cones into pieces may swallow fragments without obvious immediate signs.

 P